chrisbradleyy/LeDataSciFi.github.io/assignments/guidelines-peerreview.md

 ## Peer review workflow

 1. After a homework deadline, you will receive an email inviting you to the repos of **TWO** classmates.
 Accept these invitations.
 2. Navigate to your classmates’ homework submissions and look it over.
-If there are any specific instructions in the README.md about grading a particular assignment, follow those.
+If there are any specific instructions in the README.md or the assignment prompt about grading a particular assignment, follow those.
 3. Open a new Issue on their homework repository and fill in your review:

 - Generally, you will copy the [peer review template here](https://raw.githubusercontent.com/LeDataSciFi/LeDataSciFi.github.io/master/assignments/peerreview_template.md) into that Issue, fill in your and the reviewee's GitHub IDs, add an "x" where needed for grades, and fill out the remarks.